adamarthurryan/tutsplus-video-tools/README.md

 # Tuts+ Video Tools

 This is a suite of command line tools for bulk processing of videos.
-Tools are included for bulk splitting and recombining audio/video tracks, for adding or replacing titlecards, for adding fade ins and outs, and for processing audio with Auphonic.
+Tools are included for bulk splitting and recombining audio/video tracks, for adding or replacing titlecards, for adding fade ins and outs, for rescaling and speeding, and for processing audio with Auphonic.

 ## Setup